Disjunctive Benders Decomposition: Numerical experiments

-Table~\ref{tab:ufl:opt} presents benchmark results for 33 \texttt{KG} instances that are solved optimally by \texttt{DBD} within the 4-hour time limit.
-The metrics compared include node count (NC) and runtime in seconds (Time).
-Across the 33 instances, \texttt{DBD} consistently outperforms both \texttt{EXT} and \texttt{CBD} in terms of runtime.
-Notably, \texttt{EXT} fails to solve 14 out of 30 instances within the time limit.
-While \texttt{CBD} performs better—successfully solving 26 instances—it still lags behind \texttt{DBD}, especially on computationally nontrivial instances (i.e., those requiring more than 150 seconds).
-In contrast, \texttt{DBD} solves all 30 instances within the time limit and achieves the lowest runtime on all nontrivial cases.
-Especially, for large-scale instances in \texttt{ga500}/\texttt{gs500}, both \texttt{EXT} and \texttt{CBD} fail to complete within 4 hours, whereas \texttt{DBD} successfully solves them in around 13,000 seconds.
+Figure~\ref{fig:250-cplex} presents benchmark results for the 21 instances, out of the 30 instances of size 250, excluding 9 easy instances for which both \texttt{CBD} and \texttt{DBD} require less than 100 seconds.
+The comparison focuses on runtime and node count (NC) of the final branch-and-bound tree.
+In terms of runtime, Figures~\ref{fig:time-ext-250-cplex} and~\ref{fig:time-dbd-250-cplex} show that \texttt{CBD} outperforms \texttt{EXT}, while \texttt{DBD} yields a further improvement.
+Notably, \texttt{EXT} fails to solve 8 of the 21 instances within the time limit.
+Although \texttt{CBD} performs substantially better—solving 20 instances—it still remains slower than \texttt{DBD}.
+In contrast, \texttt{DBD} solves all 21 instances within the time limit and achieves the lowest runtime.